samjones00/docs/docs/_documentation/web-new.md

 ### GitHub powered Project Templates

-Especially for SPA projects which need to be frequently updated, the existing .NET Project Templates system is a stale solution that doesn't offer much benefit over maintaining individual GitHub projects, which is exactly what the `dotnet-new` npm tool and now `web new` .NET Core are designed around.
+Especially for SPA projects which need to be frequently updated, the existing .NET Project Templates system is a stale solution that doesn't offer much benefit over maintaining individual GitHub projects, which is exactly what the `dotnet-new` npm tool and now `x new` .NET Core are designed around.

-Inside [dotnet-new](/dotnet-new) and `web new` is an easier way to create and share any kind of project templates which are easier for developers to create, test, maintain and install.
-So if you're looking for a simpler way to be able to create and maintain your own value-added project templates with additional bespoke customizations, functionality, dependencies and configuration, using `web new` is a great way to maintain and share them.
+Inside [dotnet-new](/dotnet-new) and `x new` is an easier way to create and share any kind of project templates which are easier for developers to create, test, maintain and install.
+So if you're looking for a simpler way to be able to create and maintain your own value-added project templates with additional bespoke customizations, functionality, dependencies and configuration, using `x new` is a great way to maintain and share them.

 Using GitHub for maintaining project templates yields us a lot of natural benefits: